Irene Cara: Early life

-Irene Cara Escalera was born on March 18, 1959, and raised in the Bronx, New York City, the youngest of five children.
+Irene Cara Escalera was born and raised in the Bronx, New York City, the youngest of five children.
 Her father, Gaspar Cara, a steel factory worker and retired saxophonist, was Puerto Rican, and her mother, Louise Escalera, a movie theater usher, was Cuban.
 Cara had two sisters and two brothers.
-She began to play the piano by ear, studied music, acting, and dance seriously, and began taking dance lessons when she was five.
+She began taking dance lessons when she was five.
 Her performing career started with her singing and dancing professionally on Spanish-language television.
 She made early TV appearances on The Original Amateur Hour (singing in Spanish) and Johnny Carson's The Tonight Show.
-In 1971–1972, she was a regular on PBS's educational program The Electric Company as a member of the Short Circus, the show's band.
+In 1971, she was a regular on PBS's educational program The Electric Company as a member of the Short Circus, the show's band, appearing as a member during the show’s first season.
 As a child, Cara recorded a Spanish-language record for the Latin market and an English-language Christmas album.
 She also appeared in a major concert tribute to Duke Ellington, which featured Stevie Wonder, Sammy Davis Jr., and Roberta Flack.
 Cara attended the Professional Children's School in Manhattan.
-In 1985, Cara told Cosmopolitan "I don't mean to sound immodest but I'd never had any doubt that I'd be successful, nor any fear of success, I was raised as a little goddess who was told she would be a star."
+In 1985, Cara told Cosmopolitan "I don't mean to sound immodest, but I'd never had any doubt that I'd be successful, nor any fear of success; I was raised as a little goddess who was told she would be a star."